How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 Miscellaneous items and equipment

-Radio (battery operated in case power is out)
+Radio (battery-operated in case of power outage)

 Can opener